Shopping Cart

 About the Play:

 Les Miserables is the story of ex-convict and his relentless pursuit by a "law and order" police inspector.
-Tim Kelly's theatrical adaptation of Victor Hugo's epic novel, is focused on the story's protagonist, Jean Valjean.
-An ex-convict whose original crime was to steal bread for his hungry nieces and nephews, he finds love and mercy from a priest from whom he had intended to steal.
-His life takes a turn for the better from this moment on, as he determines to become a man defined by that same love and mercy.
+Tim Kelly's theatrical adaptation of of the epic, socially conscious Victor Hugo novel is focused on the story's protagonist, Jean Valjean.
+Spanning the years 1814 to 1835, it tells how Valjean, imprisoned for stealing a loaf of bread, escapes and finds love and mercy from a kindly priest.
+His life takes a turn for the better from this moment on, as he vows to become a man defined by that same love and mercy.
 Eventually becoming a successful businessman and mayor, he brings jobs, a hospital, and a future to his town.
-However, his steps are dogged by Inspector Javert, a man whose greatest aspirations are for law and justice.
+Sadly, his efforts to build a new life under an assumed identity are dogged at every turn by Inspector Javert, who has devoted his life to the pursuit of criminals.
 He can never forget the ex-convict who broke parole many years before and is determined to bring Valjean to justice, no matter what his life has become since those days.
-Set in 19th century France, over the span of ten years, the script boasts a brilliant cast of characters who intertwine throughout the play, each one imprinting the story in their own unique way.
-Special emphasis has been placed on the many small roles and female characters – the tragic Fantine and her daughter Cosette, the wretched Madame Thenardier, the lovelorn Eponine – among others.
-Les Misérables is a powerful and truthful tale of hope, love and courage, with an inspirational message as relevant today as it was when first published in 1862.
+The script boasts a brilliant cast of characters who intertwine throughout the play, each one imprinting the story in their own unique way.
+Special emphasis has been placed on the many small roles and female characters – the tragically victimized factory worker Fantine and her daughter Cosette, who Valjean raises as his own child, and the wretched Madame Thenardier, the lovelorn Eponine – among others.
+Les Misérables is a powerful and truthful tale of the life of the poor in France leading up to and during the great Revolution, with an inspirational message as relevant today as it was when first published in 1862.
+The novel sold out its first edition and has never been out of print since.

 Les Miserables is a non-musical retelling on the classic novel by Victor Hugo, which has been designed for very simple production (basically a few tables, chairs, and a bench).
 Under two hours in length, it is highly recommend for all groups – high school, college, amateur and professional.